browserstack/automate-java-samples/README.md

 ## Usage

-1. Setup `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables with browserstack credentials or directly update thses strings in Browserstack.java
+1. Setup `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables with browserstack credentials or directly update these strings in Browserstack.java
 2. Run using `mvn clean compile exec:java`

 #### For test frameworks integration with BrowserStack, refer to these sample repositories -